mstachowsky/Klein-Clientside/README.md

 ### The `!link` directive

 Currently only block-level links are allowed (TODO: in-line links).
 A link is added using the `!link` directive.
+Links always open in a new, blank tab.
 The syntax is:

 `!link address inner text as a string with separated values ID`